Find your District

 - ProfileAlice Rodriguez was re-elected to the Waco City Council on November 2, 2021.
 She has previously served as the representative for District II a combined total of twenty-four years beginning in 1991.
 In addition, Rodriguez served as Mayor Pro Tem in the years of 1992-1993, 1999-2000, 2007-2008, 2012-2013.

 - ProfileJosh Borderud has served on the Waco City Council since November 2020.
-Prior to serving on council, he chaired the Plan Commission, the Zoning Board of Adjustment, and the Animal Welfare Board.
+Prior to serving on council, he chaired the Plan Commission and served as a neighborhood association president.
 He currently serves on the boards of the Waco Metropolitan Planning Organization, the Heart of Texas Behavioral Health Network, and the Waco-McLennan County Bar Association.

 - ProfileJim Holmes has served Waco City Council since 2016.
 Jim brings 35 years of financial management experience to the Council, serving as COO/EVP of FirstCity Financial Corp & SVP of FNB of Central Texas.
 He is currently President of HOTCOG, Chairman of Waco MPO, & Board Director for Waco Sports Commission & Cameron Park Zoo.
 Jim is a graduate of Creighton University and attended Baylor School of Law.

 The City of Waco establishes and administers law through a council-manager form of government.
 Citizens are represented on the City Council by six elected members; five from single-member districts and a mayor who is elected at-large.
 The council appoints one of its members as Mayor Pro Tem to chair the council in the absence of the mayor.
-All of the council members are volunteers and receive no pay for their service.
 The mayor is recognized as head of city government for ceremonial and emergency purposes and is a voting member of the council.

 The City Council conducts the legislative functions of the city, sets the tax rate, approves the budget, plans for capital improvements, adopts all city ordinances, selects citizens to serve on city boards and commissions, approves major land transactions, and appoints the city manager, city attorney, city secretary and municipal court judge.